PlatziDev/redux-duck/README.md

 # redux-duck
 Helper function to create Redux modules using the [ducks-modular-redux](https://github.com/erikras/ducks-modular-redux/) proposal.
+The helper itself is written in JavaScript.
+TypeScript types for the package are developed [separately](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/redux-duck/redux-duck-tests.ts).

 ## Installation
 ```bash